 How Motherhood Changes You?

 Articles about becoming a new mom weren’t as accessible as they are now, online.
-I had to bury myself in books I bought and borrowed ten years ago, during my first pregnancy.
+During my first pregnancy ten years ago, I had to bury myself in books I bought and borrowed .
 I knew it was going to be a challenge, but I had little idea just how enormous.
 Interestingly, motherhood is a lot like learning how to ride a bike.
-You can study all the theories beforehand, but they’d be sidetracked in the application.
+You can study all the theories beforehand but they’d be sidetracked in the application.
 Eventually, you learn as you go on your journey.

 The Emotional Journey

 The day you deliver your baby brings about a whole lot of changes, physically, emotionally, and mentally.
+Having a baby changes everything.
 Priorities and schedule will be the most obvious.
 You will learn to value time and money even more.
 Some changes aren’t visible.
 You will learn to appreciate life a little bit more.
 As a mother, you will experience these adjustments which can be tiring, surprising, and at times, funny.

 These times, when I go shopping, supposedly to enjoy some me-time, I almost always end up buying nothing for me and everything for my kids.
 Shower time will become a luxury and our diet a tad bit modified.
 Mine, like many parents out there, is composed mostly of whatever the kids couldn’t finish.
 Did you ever find yourself singing a Disney tune over and over too?

 Our kids seem to take everything from us, but we don’t mind since we would gladly give up anything for our children.
-Motherhood is a bend in the road and one that’s full of surprises.
+Motherhood is a bend in the road that’s full of surprises.
 When you know how to find humor in it, everything seems easy-peasy–fun even.
 Every day becomes an adventure.
-Whenever I can, I write about how my kid did something delightful.
-Stories which my husband also look forward to at the end of the day.
+Whenever I can, I write about how my kid did something amazing.
+Stories that my husband also looks forward to at the end of the day.

 I’m sorry to break it to you, but your time for friends will be a casualty in motherhood.
 A Friday night out will turn into a once-a-month coordinated meeting.
 Expect that if your friends don’t come to visit, you will seldom see each other, if at all.
 You can’t even be expected to sit and give them your full attention if they do visit.

-There is also one thing I would like to share which I am sure many of you can relate.
+There is also one thing I would like to share which I am sure many of you can relate to.
 Talking about motherhood, I found a new best friend in my mother after childbirth.
 We weren’t so close in my younger days.
-Now, it’s my mom whom I turn to for just about anything.
+Now, it’s my mom whom I turn to for just about everything.

-You’ll also be looking forward to getting tons of greetings for Mother’s Day.
-All those Mother’s Day cards you used to make as a kid?
-Once you become a mom, you’ll be the one on the receiving end of them.
+You’ll also be looking forward to getting tons of treats for Mother’s Day.
+Remember all of those Mother’s Day cards you used to make as a kid?
+Once you become a mom, you’ll be the one on the receiving end!

 What drives you to smother your baby with hugs and kisses?
 And why do we find the smell of babies so sweet and adorable?
 What is it that helps us tolerate the smell of their poop?
 Studies express that motherhood is a lot like love at first sight.

-Every mother felt this as soon as they saw their babies which in reality are strangers.
+Every mother felt this as soon as they saw their babies, which in reality are strangers.
 Every mother also expressed how the pain of childbirth all vanished at the sight of their baby.
 The peptide hormone Oxycontin is said to be responsible for this feeling of protectiveness and affection.
-This is also what helps get us up as many times in the night when our baby cries, yet lose no love for them.
+This is also what helps get us up at night when our baby cries, yet lose no love for them.

-Motherhood can also affect the brain in a not-so-good way.
+Being a mother can also affect the brain in a not-so-good way.
 I’m sure you’ve heard about “mom brain” which is the tendencies of moms to forget.
-Essentially, this is but the result of exhaustion, and sleep-deprivation.
+Essentially, becoming a mother for the first time can lead to exhaustion and sleep-deprivation.
 Research reveals cases of postpartum depressions are the results of stress, anxiety, and brain activity.
 The activity in our brains responsible for deep affection in childbirth seems to be inactive in parents with postpartum depression.
 Learn to identify symptoms in yourself and other mothers.
 Seek help and provide help early on if you observe these signs.

 How Motherhood Changes Your Body?